ArthurBernard/Arthur-CV-LaTeX/README.md

 ## Description

-My customizable CV template, `arthur-cv`, let you choose color themes, display or not personnal informations (age, address or pictures) with respect to local convention, define any section on left bar (skills, etc.), and define any section (education, experiences, etc.) in the body of the CV.
+My customizable CV template, `arthur-cv`, allow you to choose color themes, display or not some personnal informations (age, address, pictures, etc.) with respect to local convention, define some sections on left bar (skills, etc.), and define some other sections (education, experience, etc.) in the body of the CV.

-## Preview
+## Example preview

 ### English version